josephtugah/spark-tutorials/README.md

 Your Hadoop cluster setup is now complete!
 You can access the NameNode at `<EC2_Public_IPv4_adresses>:9870` and the YARN dashboard at `<EC2_Public_IPv4_adresses>:8088`.

-### Step 9: Use an SSH Tunne to access YARN Resource Manager (This is the most secure way)
+### Step 9: Use an SSH Tunnel to access YARN Resource Manager (This is the most secure way)
    - **Verifying YARN ResourceManager is Running**

    To ensure that YARN ResourceManager is running and accessible on port `8088`: